Menu

 Model diversity matters The reviewer hive works because each AI has different training, different biases, and a different sense of "good."
 A hive of six AIs that are all the same underlying model (or near-identical fine-tunes of the same family) is functionally one reviewer with six voices — convergence is fast because they were never going to disagree, but the result is no better than a one-shot.
 When using Recommend Models for All, check the picks afterward and override any that landed on the same family.
 Minimum: at least two distinct model families (e.g., ChatGPT + Claude).
 Three or more is better.

-CORS errors CORS is a browser security rule that decides whether a webpage running at weirdave.github.io is allowed to read responses from a given API endpoint.
-The 6 default providers (Anthropic, OpenAI, Google, DeepSeek, xAI, Perplexity) all whitelist browser clients, so you'll never see CORS errors with default keys.
+CORS errors CORS is a browser security rule that decides whether a webpage running at waxframe.com is allowed to read responses from a given API endpoint.
+The 6 default providers (Anthropic, OpenAI, Google, Mistral, xAI, Perplexity) all whitelist browser clients, so you'll never see CORS errors with default keys.
 You'll see them with custom endpoints — Open WebUI / Ollama / internal gateways like Alfredo — when the gateway operator hasn't added Access-Control-Allow-Origin for browser callers.
 The fix is on the gateway side, not on WaxFrame's side.
 Click the ⓘ on Test All Keys for the full troubleshooting reference.

 💡 Don't have keys yet?
-Open the API Key Guide ↗ for step-by-step instructions and direct billing links for each provider.
+Open the API Key Guide for step-by-step instructions and direct billing links for each provider.

 ⓘ